 That leaves one more girl in the picture.
 Who is she?
 She could just be an unidentified neighbor or friend.

 One theory I have is that one of the girls is our elusive Emma Genevieve Pape Childs (ABT 1885-ABT 1937), the first cousin of the Pape children in this picture.
 If this photo was taken in 1902, she would have been about 17.
 Emma may have been born as late as 1887, but that would still make her older than Gertrude's oldest child, Clara.
 I think Emma may be the one sitting next to Gertrude.
-Note that they are wearing nearly the same thing - maybe they both clerked in my great-grandfather John Pape's store (Senge & Pape Dry Goods at 889 Armitage in Chicago).
+Note that they are wearing nearly the same thing - maybe they both clerked in my great-grandfather John Pape's store (Senge & Pape Dry Goods at 889 Armitage in Chicago, from at least 1900 through about May 1904; after that Pape Dry Goods at 6949 N. Clark in Chicago).
+I think Clara is the girl sitting next to the dog.

 Emma's parents Regina Allers and Anton Pape died in 1887 and 1893 respectively, and I think Emma was very close to Gertrude and John (she later named two of her children for them).
 Emma's stepmother Kate lived just down the street from John and Gertrude, at 1131 Sherman in Evanston, from at least 1895 to at least 1920.